estatewatch/estatewatch.github.io/content/blog/Retrofirst.md

 ![Westminster Local Plan](/estates/src/images/westminsterplan.png)

-Ealing, Enfield, Merton, Kingston, Richmond and Tower Hamlets are bringing forward policy or guidance adopting a ‘retrofit first’ approach and it has been [reported](https://lichfields.uk/blog/2024/april/02/retrofit-first-the-city-camden-now-westminster-who-will-be-next) that several other boroughs are preparing supplementary planning guidance on the issue.
+It has been [reported](https://lichfields.uk/blog/2024/april/02/retrofit-first-the-city-camden-now-westminster-who-will-be-next) that Ealing, Enfield, Merton, Kingston, Richmond and Tower Hamlets are bringing forward policy or guidance adopting a ‘retrofit first’ approach and that several other boroughs are preparing supplementary planning guidance on it.

 In its new [Local Plan](https://www.rbkc.gov.uk/planning-and-building-control/planning-policy/local-plan), the Royal Borough of Kensington and Chelsea has gone one step further to introduce a policy presumption against the redevelopment of social housing estates:

 ![RBCK plan extract](/estates/src/images/rbkcplan.png)

-There is increasing awareness of the huge social, environmental and financial costs of estate redevelopment.
+It is becoming clear that there is an increasing awareness of the huge social, environmental and financial costs of estate redevelopment.

 A 2013 [study by architects Gensler](https://heygateestate.wordpress.com/wp-content/uploads/2012/12/genslerheygate.pdf), showed that refurbishment of the Heygate estate in Southwark could have saved 40,000 Tonnes of CO2 while costing the same as the Council paid to decant the estate: